Skip to content

 4. Use FIFO (First In, First Out) Rotation

-Organise your fridge so older stock is used before new deliveries, reducing clutter and spoilage.
+Organize your fridge so older stock is used before new deliveries, reducing clutter and spoilage.
+This practice is essential for both food storage management and maintaining adequate airflow.

 5. Know Your Fridge's Capacity